HarK-github/GitCanvas/README.md

 # GitCanvas 🎨

 GitCanvas is a Streamlit application that turns your GitHub contribution history into art.
-No more green squares—visualize your code journey as a galaxy, an 8-bit map, a soundwave, or a comic book hero profile.
+No more green squares, or any monotonous themes... visualize your code journey the way you want to.

 ## 🚀 Features